Rage (music genre): Regional scenes

-In the United Kingdom, Lancey Foux, a British rapper influenced by Playboi Carti, released the album Live.Evil in late 2021, which contained rage elements mixed with UK hip hop.
-Foux' earlier mixtape, First Degree, was also described as containing rage elements.
+In the United Kingdom, Lancey Foux, a British rapper, released the album Live.Evil in 2021, which contained rage elements mixed with UK hip-hop.
+Foux's earlier mixtape, First Degree, was also described as containing rage elements.
+In India, Colle$ttye, an Indian rapper, released "Bluntonomics" with Wiz Khalifa, a remix to his track "Cgpa", the track was described as containing some rage elements.